-Copperplate engraved and hand colored map of the Americas at the beginning of European settlement
+19th Century copperplate engraved and hand coloured map of the Americas at the beginning of European settlement

 Details based on European knowledge and misinformation of the New World.